nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 Paul went up to the church in Jerusalem to present to them the gospel that he preached among the Gentiles, which was different from, and in direct conflict with, what was being preached by the apostles.
 Paul only did this with the influential people because the differences must be significant enough to potentially cause problems had it been presented to the entire congregation and put them in a difficult situation.

 There were people at this church whom Paul called "false brothers" who spied on Paul and Titus, trying to find faults with their freedom.
 Their intention was to put them again under the bondage of the law, but Paul did not yield at all.
-He kept Titus from being forced to undergo circumcision in compliance with the Mosaic laws.
+He kept Titus from being forced to undergo circumcision in compliance with the Old Covenant laws.

 Had Paul allowed Titus to be circumcised, he would have been sending conflicting messages concerning the gospel.
 To the Galatians church, he taught that justification is by faith alone, but allowing Titus, a Gentile, to be circumcised would implicate that justification is by faith plus works.
 In other words, all his effort to teach them the truth of the gospel would have been in vain, but his being unyielding to the lawkeepers allowed the truth of the gospel to remain with them.